Jorge Soler Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the third-best in the league.
+- The Blue Jays pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 4.00 team ERA ranks 11th across all MLB pitching staffs.
+- The Blue Jays' 4.10 team ERA ranks 13th across all league pitching staffs.

-- His last time out was on Wednesday against the Baltimore Orioles, when the right-hander threw 7 2/3 scoreless innings while giving up three hits.
+- His last appearance was on Thursday against the Baltimore Orioles, when the lefty tossed 4 2/3 innings, surrendering two earned runs while allowing six hits.

+- The 32-year-old has a 4.31 ERA and 9 strikeouts per nine innings in 14 games this season, while giving up a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.